Apehero-Saigon/Apero-First-Open-Sample/README.md

                     // Do something when user confirm language
                     // Such as save language to Preferences...
                 }

+                 override fun onOnboardPageChanged(currentPage: Int, totalPage: Int) {
+                       // Do something when onboard page change
+                       // Such as preload ad
+                   }

                 override fun onFinished() {
                     // Go to next screen